 Will My Breathing be Improved?
 As part of your complete consultation and evaluation, any breathing problems or history of nasal airway obstruction will be duly noted and examined.
 In the majority of cases where there is a component of nasal airway obstruction, even if your goals are mainly focused on cosmetic changes, your breathing will be much improved afterwards.
-This is because by reshaping and strengthening the nasal framework to create a harmonious and beautiful result, Dr. Unger will also recreate the appropriate architecture of your internal nasal airway.
+This is because by reshaping and strengthening the nasal framework to create a harmonious and beautiful result, Dr. Unger and Dr. Amaka will also recreate the appropriate architecture of your internal nasal airway.

 How Long is the Procedure?
 The procedure length varies depending on the complexity of your procedure.
 Primary rhinoplasties typically range from 1.5-3 hours, and average 2 hours.
 Revision procedures or complex airway procedures can take longer, particularly when cartilage from the ear or rib is required.

 What Kind of Anesthesia?
 Safety is always of the utmost importance.
 Because this procedure requires involved work on the airway, we employ general anesthesia to ensure the highest level of patient safety, and to ensure complete comfort throughout the procedure.